pcaston/OpenPeerPower.github.io/source/_integrations/zwave.markdown

 ---
 title: Z-Wave
-description: Instructions on how to integrate your existing Z-Wave within Home Assistant.
+description: Instructions on how to integrate your existing Z-Wave within Open Peer Power.
 ha_category:
   - Hub
   - Binary Sensor